London Zoo: Notable past animals

 Throughout its history, the zoo has had many well-known residents.
-These may have been scientifically important individuals or simply beloved by the public.
+Those individuals could have been scientifically important or simply beloved by the public.
 Old Martin was a large grizzly bear, the first in Britain, moved to the zoo with many other animals from the Royal Menagerie, Tower of London when it was closed in 1832.
+In the late 1830s, the zoo housed a female orangutan named Jenny who was dressed in human clothing and learned to drink tea.
+The first of her species at the zoo, she is remembered for her meeting with Charles Darwin, who after doing so wrote no man could "boast of his proud preeminence".

-The zoo was home to the only living quagga ever to be photographed, before the species became extinct in the wild due to hunting in southern Africa in about 1870.
-Another now extinct species the zoo held was a number of thylacines, or "Tasmanian tigers".
+The zoo was home to the only living quagga ever to be photographed before the species became extinct in the wild due to hunting in southern Africa in about 1870.
+Other now extinct species the zoo once held were the thylacine, the Falkland Islands Wolf, a pair of pink headed ducks, some Passenger pigeons, the Bubal hartebeest, the Syrian wild ass, the Northern Sumatran rhinoceros, the Javan tiger, the Schomburgk's deer, the Pinta Island tortoise, the Caspian tiger, the Glaucous macaw, as well as the endlings of the norfolk kaka, the Partula turgida snail, and the Santa Lucian Pilorie.

-Obaysch was the first hippopotamus to be seen in Europe since the Roman Empire, and the first in England since prehistoric times.
-The hippo arrived at London Zoo in May 1850 as a gift from the Ottoman Viceroy of Egypt in exchange for some greyhounds and deerhounds.
+Obaysch was the first hippopotamus to be seen in Europe since the Roman Empire and the first in England since prehistoric times.
+The hippo arrived at the London Zoo in May 1850 as a gift from the Ottoman Viceroy of Egypt in exchange for some greyhounds and deerhounds.
 Obaysch led to a doubling of the zoo's visitors that year.

 In 1865, Jumbo, the largest elephant known at the time, was transferred to the zoo from Jardin des Plantes in Paris.
 His name, possibly from Jambo, Swahili for hello, became an epithet for anything of large size, such as Boeing's 747 Jumbo jet.
 Jumbo became a crowd favourite due to his size, and would give rides to children on his back, including those of Queen Victoria.
-The sale of Jumbo sent the citizens of London into a panic, and 100,000 school children wrote to the Queen begging her to stop the sale.
+The sale of Jumbo sent the citizens of London into a panic, and 100,000 schoolchildren wrote to the Queen begging her to stop the sale.
 He was sold to Phineas Barnum's circus, the Barnum & Bailey Circus, in 1882, where he was later crushed by a locomotive and killed.